 Many members are looking for alternative solutions to help them save money and protect the environment.
 In Minnesota, the state requires that 25% of utility electric energy sales will come from renewable energy sources by 2025.

 MVEC will assist you in connecting your electric generation equipment with our system through the Nova Power Portal.
-Your safety and the safety of our employees is of the utmost importance – that’s why all interconnection applications are contingent on qualified equipment and require certification from an electrical inspector licensed by the State of Minnesota.
+Your safety and the safety of our employees are of the utmost importance – that’s why all interconnection applications are contingent on qualified equipment and require certification from an electrical inspector licensed by the State of Minnesota.
 Advanced planning is required, and MVEC recommends you contact us at the beginning of your interconnection process.

 Use the Nova Power Portal to browse interconnection information, initiate the process, track the status of your project and learn more about installing your own renewable energy system.